McMaster-Baja-Racing/Better-Data-Viewer/README.md

 1. Ensure your Java Development Kit directory is added into the list `javaHomeLocations` in the `start.ps1` file
 2. Run the command `./start.ps1`, and leave all terminals open.
 3. Go to `localhost:3000` to begin.

+### Individual startup

+For Quarkus, you can use the Quarkus CLI or Maven commands.
+1. Ensure that java 21 is being used.
+You can check with the `java --version` command.
+2. In the `backend/` folder, run either: `quarkus dev` or `./mvnw quarkus:dev`
+3. Profit.

+To run the front end, simply use the react scripts
+1. Ensure you have NodeJS and npm installed.
+2. In the `front-end/` folder, run the `npm start` command.
+3. Profit.

 ## Known errors
 - Powershell script unsigned, means script won't run unless `Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass` is run in powershell first